PEATLAND RESTORATION IN LATVIA

 The construction company E Buvvadiba LTD has already worked in LIFE projects aimed at restoration of bogs in Latvia.
 They have contributed to the mire restoration in seven project areas. by building dams on drainage ditches.

-The ELM Media Foundation was founded in 2007 with the aim ofto raise awareness on environmental and social problems by shooting documentaries and implementing various and photo projects.
+Rucka Art Foundation (former ELM Media) was founded to raise awareness of environmental and social problems by shooting documentariesand implementing various photo projects.
 The value of nature and the need to protect ecosystems have been presented to various target groups.
-ELM Media Foundation has participated as a partner in seven LIFE projects.
+The Foundation has participated as a partner in seven LIFE projects.

 The Lake Engure Nature Park Fund was established in 1998 as a non-governmental organization.
 Since then, the organization has carried out about 15 projects aimed at conservation and restoration of habitats in Lake Engure Nature Park, including two LIFE projects.
 The Fund is continously maintaining the semi-natural grasslands by implementing grazing management.